Bilal303-ai/Emotion-Based-Yoga-Session-Recommender/README.md

 # Emotion-Based-Yoga-Session-Recommender

-This project utilizes a fine-tuned **DistilHuBERT** model to classify emotions from audio inputs and recommend tailored yoga sessions.
+This model is a fine-tuned version of **DistilHuBERT** model to classify emotions from audio inputs and recommend tailored yoga sessions.
 The application was built using Hugging Face's Transformers library and Gradio for the user interface.

 ## Approach
 1. **Dataset:** The **Ravdess** dataset, comprising 1,440 audio files with 8 emotion labels: calm, happy, sad, angry, fearful, surprise, neutral, and disgust (merged into other labels).